-Share of international migrants from the same major area, 2013 (percentage)
+Map 1 Share of international migrants from the same major area, 2013 (percentage)

-Note: The boundaries do not imply official endorsement or acceptance by the United Nations.
-The data refer to the proportion of foreign-born people living in a particular country who were born within the major area where they are currently residing.
+Note: The boundaries do no imply official endorsement or acceptance by the United Nations.
+The data refer to the proportion of foreign-born persons living in a particular country who were born within the same major area where they are currently residing.

-- 35. In the less developed regions, South and Western Asia hosted large numbers of migrants from neighbouring countries.
-For example, it is estimated that in 2013 some 2.3 million Afghans were living in Pakistan and another 2.3 million were residing in the Islamic Republic of Iran; most international migrants from Afghanistan were refugees.
-The majority of foreignborn people residing in oil-producing countries in Western Asia hailed from Southern Asia, with 2.9 million international migrants from India residing in the United Arab Emirates and 1.8 million in Saudi Arabia. - 36.
-The world's largest migration corridor is between the United States and Mexico, with some 13 million international migrants from Mexico residing in the United States.
-In 2013, the United States hosted 2.2 million foreign-born migrants from China, 2.1 million from India and 2.0 million from the Philippines.
-Since 2000, the number of migrants born in China or India and living in the United States has doubled, whereas the increase in the number of Mexican migrants living in the United States was only about 31 per cent.
+- 35. In the less developed regions, Southern and Western Asia hosted large numbers of migrants from neighbouring countries.
+For example, it is estimated that in 2013 there were some 2.3 million Afghans living in Pakistan and another 2.3 million residing in the Islamic Republic of Iran; most international migrants from Afghanistan were refugees.
+Oil-producing countries in Western Asia hosted a majority of foreign-born persons hailing from Southern Asia, with 2.9 million international migrants from India residing in the United Arab Emirates and 1.8 million in Saudi Arabia. - 36.
+The world's largest migration corridor exists between the United States and Mexico, with some 13 million international migrants from Mexico residing in the United States.
+In 2013, the USA also hosted 2.2 million foreign-born from China, 2.1 million from India, and 2.0 million from the Philippines.
+Since 2000, the number of migrants born in China or India and living in the United States has doubled, whereas the increase in the number of Mexican foreign-born was only about 31 per cent.

 VI.
-Adolescents and youth
+Adolescents and Youth